plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 En tant qu'Associé, vous pouvez décliner l'affectation d'un Rôle ou y renoncer à tout moment, à moins que vous n'en ayez convenu autrement.

-### 1.3 Circles
+### 1.3 Cercles

-A ***“Circle”*** is a container for organizing Rôles and Politiques around a common Raison d’Être.
-The Rôles and Politiques within a Circle make up its acting ***“Governance”***.
-No one may change a Circle's Governance except through its ***“Governance Process”***, described in Article 3.
+A ***“Cercle”*** is a container for organizing Rôles and Politiques around a common Raison d’Être.
+The Rôles and Politiques within a Cercle make up its acting ***“Governance”***.
+No one may change a Cercle's Governance except through its ***“Governance Process”***, described in Article 3.

 #### 1.3.1 Breaking Down Rôles

-Every Rôle is also a Circle internally.
-A Rôle's inner Circle can hold Rôles and Politiques to break down and organize the work of that Rôle.
+Every Rôle is also a Cercle internally.
+A Rôle's inner Cercle can hold Rôles and Politiques to break down and organize the work of that Rôle.
 This does not apply to the Rôles defined in Appendix A, which may not be further broken down.

-A Rôle and its inner Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Rôle, while that broader Circle is its ***“Super-Circle”***.
+A Rôle and its inner Cercle is considered a ***“Sub-Cercle”*** of the broader Cercle that holds the Rôle, while that broader Cercle is its ***“Super-Cercle”***.

 #### 1.3.2 Delegating Domaines

-When a Circle grants a Domaine to one of its Rôles, any Rôle Lead for that Rôle may control that Domaine on behalf of the Circle.
-A Circle may only grant Domaines to its Rôles that fall within the Circle's own Domaines, or that are only relevant within its own internal processes.
+When a Cercle grants a Domaine to one of its Rôles, any Rôle Lead for that Rôle may control that Domaine on behalf of the Cercle.
+A Cercle may only grant Domaines to its Rôles that fall within the Cercle's own Domaines, or that are only relevant within its own internal processes.

 Once a Rôle controls a Domaine, it may create Politiques governing that Domaine within its own Governance Process.
-However, the Circle that delegated the Domaine retains the right to define its own Politiques governing that Domaine.
+However, the Cercle that delegated the Domaine retains the right to define its own Politiques governing that Domaine.
 Any such Politiques trump those defined by the Rôle in the event of a conflict.

-Granting a Domaine to a Rôle does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.
+Granting a Domaine to a Rôle does not delegate any rights the Cercle has to control spending of money or assets, unless explicitly specified.

-#### 1.3.3 Anchor Circle
+#### 1.3.3 Anchor Cercle

-The broadest Circle that holds the Raison d’Être of the whole Organisation is its ***“Anchor Circle”***.
-The Anchor Circle has no Super-Circle, and holds all authorities and Domaines of the Organisation.
-The Anchor Circle may change its own Raison d’Être or Redevabilités via a Politique adopted in its Governance Process.
+The broadest Cercle that holds the Raison d’Être of the whole Organisation is its ***“Anchor Cercle”***.
+The Anchor Cercle has no Super-Cercle, and holds all authorities and Domaines of the Organisation.
+The Anchor Cercle may change its own Raison d’Être or Redevabilités via a Politique adopted in its Governance Process.

-The Ratifieurs may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.
+The Ratifieurs may define an initial structure and other Governance within the Anchor Cercle upon adopting this Constitution.

-#### 1.3.4 Linking Into Circles
+#### 1.3.4 Linking Into Cercles

-A Rôle may opt to link into another Circle if a Politique of that other Circle or any Super-Circle thereof invites it.
-A Rôle must accept such an invitation if a Politique of its own Super-Circle or any Super-Circle thereof demands it.
+A Rôle may opt to link into another Cercle if a Politique of that other Cercle or any Super-Cercle thereof invites it.
+A Rôle must accept such an invitation if a Politique of its own Super-Cercle or any Super-Cercle thereof demands it.

-Once linked into another Circle, a Rôle is considered part of the Governance of that other Circle.
-That Circle's Governance Process may add to the Rôle and later change what it adds.
-However, it may not delete the Rôle nor change anything added by another Circle, and nor may another Circle change or remove anything it adds.
-The authority to add or change assignments into the Rôle stays with its source Circle.
-The Circle a Rôle links into is not considered its Super-Circle, and nor is the Rôle's inner Circle considered its Sub-Circle.
+Once linked into another Cercle, a Rôle is considered part of the Governance of that other Cercle.
+That Cercle's Governance Process may add to the Rôle and later change what it adds.
+However, it may not delete the Rôle nor change anything added by another Cercle, and nor may another Cercle change or remove anything it adds.
+The authority to add or change assignments into the Rôle stays with its source Cercle.
+The Cercle a Rôle links into is not considered its Super-Cercle, and nor is the Rôle's inner Cercle considered its Sub-Cercle.

-A Circle may unlink a Rôle by removing the Politique that invited it to link, or by another mechanism defined in that Politique.
-A Rôle may also opt to remove itself from a Circle it linked into, unless a Politique within or acting upon the Rôle's Super-Circle says otherwise.
-Once unlinked from a Circle, any Governance added to the Rôle by that Circle is automatically removed.
+A Cercle may unlink a Rôle by removing the Politique that invited it to link, or by another mechanism defined in that Politique.
+A Rôle may also opt to remove itself from a Cercle it linked into, unless a Politique within or acting upon the Rôle's Super-Cercle says otherwise.
+Once unlinked from a Cercle, any Governance added to the Rôle by that Cercle is automatically removed.

-#### 1.3.5 Creating Circles Across Rôles
+#### 1.3.5 Creating Cercles Across Rôles

-Two or more Rôles may create a new Circle at any time to govern a shared Raison d’Être across the Rôles.
-To do so, the founding Rôles must agree on an initial Raison d’Être and any Redevabilités for the new Circle.
-The new Circle starts with the founding Rôles linked into it, and a Politique inviting those links.
-A Circle created this way has no Super-Circle and no Domaines, and may change its own Raison d’Être or Redevabilités via a Politique.
-Such a Circle is immediately dissolved if it has no Rôles linked into it at any point.
+Two or more Rôles may create a new Cercle at any time to govern a shared Raison d’Être across the Rôles.
+To do so, the founding Rôles must agree on an initial Raison d’Être and any Redevabilités for the new Cercle.
+The new Cercle starts with the founding Rôles linked into it, and a Politique inviting those links.
+A Cercle created this way has no Super-Cercle and no Domaines, and may change its own Raison d’Être or Redevabilités via a Politique.
+Such a Cercle is immediately dissolved if it has no Rôles linked into it at any point.

-### 1.4 Circle Leads
+### 1.4 Cercle Leads

-Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Circle Lead Rôle”*** within that Rôle's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
-The Circle Lead Rôle has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Politique of the Circle says otherwise.
+Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Cercle Lead Rôle”*** within that Rôle's internal Cercle, and is thus a ***“Cercle Lead”*** while acting in that capacity.
+The Cercle Lead Rôle has the definition given in Appendix A. A Cercle with no Super-Cercle has no Cercle Leads, unless a Politique of the Cercle says otherwise.

 #### 1.4.1 Defining Priorities & Strategies

-A Circle Lead may judge the relative value of potential Circle efforts, to help clarify and align priorities across Rôles.
-A Circle Lead may also define a ***“Strategy”*** for the Circle, or many Strategies, which are heuristics that guide prioritization in the Circle.
+A Cercle Lead may judge the relative value of potential Cercle efforts, to help clarify and align priorities across Rôles.
+A Cercle Lead may also define a ***“Strategy”*** for the Cercle, or many Strategies, which are heuristics that guide prioritization in the Cercle.

 #### 1.4.2 Routing External References

-Whenever Governance outside the Circle references the Circle itself or any Rôle in the Circle, a Circle Lead may update that reference to instead refer to another Rôle in the Circle.
-This does not require using the Governance Process of any Circle.
+Whenever Governance outside the Cercle references the Cercle itself or any Rôle in the Cercle, a Cercle Lead may update that reference to instead refer to another Rôle in the Cercle.
+This does not require using the Governance Process of any Cercle.

-#### 1.4.3 Amending the Circle Lead Rôle
+#### 1.4.3 Amending the Cercle Lead Rôle

-A Circle may not add Redevabilités or other functions to its own Circle Lead Rôle, nor change the Rôle’s Raison d’Être, nor remove the Rôle.
-A Circle may remove any Redevabilités, Domaines, authorities, or functions of its Circle Lead Rôle.
-It can do this either by placing them on another Rôle in the Circle, or by defining an alternate means of enacting them.
-Doing this automatically removes the relevant element from the Circle Lead Rôle, for as long as the delegation remains in place.
+A Cercle may not add Redevabilités or other functions to its own Cercle Lead Rôle, nor change the Rôle’s Raison d’Être, nor remove the Rôle.
+A Cercle may remove any Redevabilités, Domaines, authorities, or functions of its Cercle Lead Rôle.
+It can do this either by placing them on another Rôle in the Cercle, or by defining an alternate means of enacting them.
+Doing this automatically removes the relevant element from the Cercle Lead Rôle, for as long as the delegation remains in place.

-### 1.5 Circle Members
+### 1.5 Cercle Members

-Each Circle has a group of ***"Circle Members"*** who may represent its Rôles in its Governance Process.
+Each Cercle has a group of ***"Cercle Members"*** who may represent its Rôles in its Governance Process.

-A Circle's Circle Members include all Associés filling its Circle Lead Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Circle.
-If a Rôle has multiple Rôle Leads, a Circle may adopt a Politique to limit how many of them represent that Rôle as Circle Members in its Governance Process.
+A Cercle's Cercle Members include all Associés filling its Cercle Lead Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Cercle.
+If a Rôle has multiple Rôle Leads, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Governance Process.

-#### 1.5.1 Circle Reps
+#### 1.5.1 Cercle Reps

-Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
-The selected Circle Rep fills the ***"Circle Rep Rôle"*** in the Circle, as defined in Appendix A.
+Any Cercle Member of a Cercle may call for the selection of a ***"Cercle Rep"*** to help represent that Cercle within any broader Cercle containing it.
+The selected Cercle Rep fills the ***"Cercle Rep Rôle"*** in the Cercle, as defined in Appendix A.

-The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Rôle, with the authority to represent that Rôle just like a Rôle Lead.
-A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Circle.
+The Cercle Rep becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Rôle Lead.
+A containing Cercle may limit or prevent these Cercle Reps from becoming its Cercle Members via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.

-Selecting a Circle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
-The only candidates eligible to serve as a Circle's Circle Rep are those Associés filling Rôles within the Circle.
-Anyone serving as a Circle Lead for a Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Politique of a containing Circle allows it.
+Selecting a Cercle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
+The only candidates eligible to serve as a Cercle's Cercle Rep are those Associés filling Rôles within the Cercle.
+Anyone serving as a Cercle Lead for a Cercle may not also serve as its Cercle Rep. No more than one person may serve as a Cercle's Cercle Rep at a time, unless a Politique of a containing Cercle allows it.

-A Circle may add Redevabilités or Domaines to its own Circle Rep Rôle, as well as amend or remove those additions.
-No Circle may amend or remove the Raison d’Être or any Redevabilités on the Circle Rep Rôle, nor remove the Rôle.
+A Cercle may add Redevabilités or Domaines to its own Cercle Rep Rôle, as well as amend or remove those additions.
+No Cercle may amend or remove the Raison d’Être or any Redevabilités on the Cercle Rep Rôle, nor remove the Rôle.

 ### 1.6 Facilitator and Secretary

-Any Circle with more than one Circle Member includes a ***“Facilitator Rôle”*** and a ***“Secretary Rôle”***, as defined in Appendix A. The person acting in each becomes the Circle’s ***“Facilitator”*** and ***“Secretary”*** respectively.
+Any Cercle with more than one Cercle Member includes a ***“Facilitator Rôle”*** and a ***“Secretary Rôle”***, as defined in Appendix A. The person acting in each becomes the Cercle’s ***“Facilitator”*** and ***“Secretary”*** respectively.

 #### 1.6.1 Elections & Eligibility

-Upon request of a Circle Member, a Circle's Facilitator will hold an election to elect someone to fill its Facilitator Rôle or Secretary Rôle.
+Upon request of a Cercle Member, a Cercle's Facilitator will hold an election to elect someone to fill its Facilitator Rôle or Secretary Rôle.
 No Rôle or Politique may assign these Rôles or remove an assignment via any other means, nor change the required process.
-Normally, the only candidates eligible for these elections are a Circle's Circle Members.
-However, a Politique of the Circle or any Super-Circle may add or limit eligible candidates.
+Normally, the only candidates eligible for these elections are a Cercle's Cercle Members.
+However, a Politique of the Cercle or any Super-Cercle may add or limit eligible candidates.

 #### 1.6.2 Election Term

 During the election process, the Facilitator must specify a term for each election.
 After a term expires, the Secretary must trigger a new election for that Rôle.
-Even before a term has expired, any Circle Member may trigger a new election at any time.
+Even before a term has expired, any Cercle Member may trigger a new election at any time.

 #### 1.6.3 Amending Facilitator or Secretary

-A Circle may add Redevabilités or Domaines to its own Facilitator or Secretary Rôle, as well as amend or remove those additions.
-No Circle may amend or remove the Raison d’Être, Domaine, or any Redevabilités on either Rôle, nor remove the Rôle.
+A Cercle may add Redevabilités or Domaines to its own Facilitator or Secretary Rôle, as well as amend or remove those additions.
+No Cercle may amend or remove the Raison d’Être, Domaine, or any Redevabilités on either Rôle, nor remove the Rôle.

 #### 1.6.4 Surrogates